-In an Asthma UK survey, 70 per cent told us that severe asthma gets in the way of their social life.
+In an Asthma UK survey, 70% told us that severe asthma gets in the way of their social life.
 Everyone’s asthma is different, and the effects can change over time as well.

-“It’s impossible to be spontaneous when your life revolves around medication.”
+- “It’s impossible to be spontaneous when your life revolves around medication.”

-“When I’m planning an event or outing I have to take the location into account in case my asthma is triggered.”
+- “I have to think about the location when I’m planning an event or outing in case my asthma is triggered.”

-“Severe asthma affects my confidence and has had a big impact on my social life.”
+- “Severe asthma affects my confidence and has had a big impact on my social life.”

-“I feel isolated and lonely when I miss out on social events because I’m in hospital.”
+- “I feel isolated and lonely when I miss out on social events because I’m in hospital.”

 How severe asthma can affect your social life